 Employee burnout is on the rise, and it’s taking away your top talent.
-The latest research from the Limeade Institute has found that burnout happens when someone is engaged but has low well-being.
+The latest research from the Limeade Institute has found that workplace burnout happens when someone is engaged but has low well-being.
 This burnout can lead to exhaustion, cynicism and ultimately employee turnover.

 The good news is, there are steps that employees, managers and organizations can take to prevent burnout, as well as steps they can take to help employees recover from burnout.